 - And the National Genealogical Society lists helpful guidance on 14 very important “Getting Started” topics.

-When opening to the first blank page of your family history, begin filing the pages with the all the information you have near at hand.
-That comes from your living family and the documents they possess.
+When opening to the first blank page of your family history, begin with all the information you have near at hand plus the knowledge and documents possessed by your living family members.

-- Interview Parents, Grandparents and Relatives – These are the people who have the facts, the histories, the stories and the documents to point you in the right direction (and sometimes in the wrong direction) to prepare the groundwork for your future construction.
+- Interview Parents, Grandparents and Relatives – These are the people who have the facts, the histories, the stories and the documents to point you in the right direction (and sometimes in the wrong direction) to prepare the groundwork for your future research objectives.
+The extended family is an important resource.
+Write to relatives, even distant ones you might never have met, telling them about your genealogy project, asking for their support, and stating you are pleased to share the results with them.
+You could find another family member doing genealogy.
+Request copies of documents and photos they have in their possession.

-- Record Oral Histories Of Family Stories – In addition to taking notes, consider recording the conversations.
-This is especially valuable when they relate stories and event.
+- Record Oral Histories of Family Stories – In addition to taking notes, consider recording the conversations.
+This is especially valuable when they relate stories and events.
 A recording captures all the details, word for word.
+Be prepared with a list of questions.

-- Collect Dates and Places of Events – In addition to where individuals were born, married, dies and were buried, seek out the addresses where they lived, the schools they attended, where and for whom they worked, to what organizations they belonged, etc. Gather as many dates that correspond to these events.
+- Collect Dates and Places of Events – In addition to where individuals were born, married, died and buried, seek out the addresses where they lived, the schools they attended, where and for whom they worked, to what organizations they belonged, etc. Gather dates corresponding to these events.
 These facts can be very useful in locating census records, parishes to which they belonged and sources of other information.

-- Locate as many documents, photographs, diaries, scrapbooks, memorabilia and anything else that provides an insight into the lives and locations of your ancestors, or is a signpost pointing to other locations for information.
-With photographs, try to have identified as many people as possible and the event and place at which it was taken.
+- Locate as many documents, photographs, diaries, scrapbooks, memorabilia, obituaries and newspaper articles, funeral cards, diplomas, mortgages and deeds, employer information and anything else that provides an insight into the lives and locations of your ancestors or are signposts pointing to other locations for information.
+With photographs, try to identify as many people as possible, the event, the date and the place it was taken.
 Pencil the information on the reverse being sure to note how your written names and relationships refer back to the positions of people in the photo.
-It is a great loss to have a collection of ancestral images but not to know who was who.
+It is a great loss to have a collection of ancestral images but not to know who they are, and who is who.

 Organizing Your Research

 As your databases and holdings of documents appear to grow exponentially, from the start you need to have an organizational plan to prevent your drowning in an ocean of uncorrelated information.
 As you found in the getting started guides, setting objectives with a course of action toward what you what to discover and accomplish is necessary to set your direction.
 It also is vital in determining how you will organize you data.
+One very important point is to be consistent in organizing and structuring your data files and databases.
 There are a variety of approaches, both hard copy and on computer.
 Here are some sources for your consideration.

 - Once again an excellent place to start is the Organizing Your Files page on the Family Search site.